top of page

 I get too scared to move, 'cause I'm a fuckin' boy"

-And in a sharp transition from melancholy, we move on to the bouncy hit song "The Rock Show" which launched this album to the top of the Billboard charts and is all about the celebration of love for music, relationships, and life.
-A fast and fun punk rock hit that tells the story of a couple of teenagers who meet each other in a rock show and despite challenges and difficulties they remain in love.
+In a swift shift from melancholy, we transition to the upbeat hit "The Rock Show," which propelled this album to the top of the Billboard charts.
+This lively punk rock track celebrates the joy of music, relationships, and life.
+It narrates the tale of two teenagers who meet at a rock show and stay in love despite facing challenges and difficulties.

 "So here's your holiday